jamesbieber/ng-beer-filtering/README.md

 Project is viewable at https://beer-filtering.netlify.com

+This project was built from scratch using Angular.
+I created a pipe for filtering of the beers pulled from https://punkapi.com/

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.